Welcome to Volume 8 of Executed to Suppress His Message.

 And then along came the serpent:

 Now the serpent was more crafty than any beast of the field which the LORD God had made.
 And he said to the woman, “Indeed, has God said, ‘You shall not eat from any tree of the garden’?”
-The woman said to the serpent, “From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, or you will die.'”
+The woman said to the serpent, “From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, or you will die.”
 The serpent said to the woman, “You surely will not die!
 For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:1-5).

-Revelation 12:9 tells us the serpent was Satan the Devil.
+Of course, Revelation 12:9 tells us the serpent was Satan the Devil.
 And the Devil’s primary objective was to get Adam and Eve to eat from the Tree of the Knowledge of Good and Evil.

 “For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:5).

-Satan suggested that Eve could not truly know the difference between good and evil, unless she learned from the forbidden tree.
-So obviously, this tree didn’t produce apples, pears, and oranges.
-It was an intelligent being that was sharing intellectual knowledge with Eve.
+Satan suggested that Eve could not truly know the difference between good and evil until she learned from the forbidden tree.
+So this tree was producing far more that apples, pears, and oranges.

 And we can prove that Eve’s action of taking the forbidden fruit consisted of accepted false knowledge, by reading what the Lord said on His next visit to the garden: